If you’re not keeping your business record keeping up to date? You could be seriously damaging the future of your business!

 Add to this the associated admin needs that require immediate attention each day and your hands are full.
 So if you don’t have a clear structure for your business record keeping, it can often go unattended for too long, leaving your business at risk.

-If your business record keeping isn’t up to date AND complete, you could find your business:
+If not, you could find your business:

 - Pays far more tax than it should or does not pay enough, leading to large debts down the track.